 The DisplayPort cores have been validated using a Kintex-7 FPGA Evaluation Kit (KC705).
-Beta MST TX interoperability testing is done, and MST RX testing is in progress.
+Preliminary testing for MST TX and RX interoperability has been completed.

 Appendix B

 Migrating and Upgrading

 This appendix contains information about migrating a design from ISE® to the Vivado® Design Suite, and for upgrading to a more recent version of the IP core.
 For customers upgrading in the Vivado Design Suite, important details (where applicable) about any port changes and other impact to user logic are included.